pavoltravnik/webpack-dev-stack/README.md

 ## Getting started
 Step 1: Install dependencies using `npm install`.
-Step 2: Run webpack-dev-server using `npm run dev` (running app should be accessible on `localhost:8080` by default).
+Step 2: Run webpack-dev-server and node.js backend using `npm run all` (running app should be accessible on `localhost:8080` by default).
 Step 3 (optional): Run build script using `npm run build`.
 Builded files will be in `/dist` folder.

 ## License